-- As directed in Paragraph 74 of the December Order, the NYISO proposes to revise Section 31.2.8.1.6 and Article 3.3.1 of the Reliability Development Agreement to provide that any milestones that require action by a Connecting Transmission Owner or Affected System Operator to complete will be included as Advisory Milestones. - As directed in Paragraph 57 of the December Order, the NYISO proposes to revise Article 3.3.3 of the Reliability Development Agreement to replace the requirement that the Developer notify the NYISO thirty days prior to a Critical Path Milestone "whether it will meet" the milestone, with "whether, to the best of its knowledge, it expects to meet the milestone." - As directed in Paragraph 98 of the December Order, the NYISO proposes to revise Article 7.2 of the Reliability Development Agreement to provide that the NYISO will not unreasonably withhold, condition, or delay its agreement to extend the cure period for a Breach if it determines that a longer cure period will not threaten the Developer's ability to complete its project by the Required Project In-Service Date. - The NYISO revised Article 8.3 of the Reliability Development Agreement to insert the appropriate cross-reference to the related tariff requirements in Attachment Y. - The NYISO revised Section 31.2.10.1.1 to clarify the timing pursuant to which it will terminate the agreement and file a notice of termination with the Commission. - The NYISO revised Article 5 of the Reliability Development Agreement to clarify that the Developer may not have to certify to NERC as the "Transmission Operator" under all circumstances. - Finally, in Paragraph 47 of the December Order, the Commission read the NYISO's monitoring requirements for regulated solutions in Section 31.2.13.2 to be limited to monitoring projects before their Trigger Date.
+- As directed in Paragraph 74 of the December Order, the NYISO proposes to revise Section 31.2.8.1.6 and Article 3.3.1 of the Reliability Development Agreement to provide that any milestones that require action by a Connecting Transmission Owner or Affected System Operator to complete will be included as Advisory Milestones. - As directed in Paragraph 57 of the December Order, the NYISO proposes to revise Article 3.3.3 of the Reliability Development Agreement to replace the requirement that the Developer notify the NYISO thirty days prior to a Critical Path Milestone "whether it will meet" the milestone, with "whether, to the best of its knowledge, it expects to meet the milestone." - As directed in Paragraph 98 of the December Order, the NYISO proposes to revise Article 7.2 of the Reliability Development Agreement to provide that the NYISO will not unreasonably withhold, condition, or delay its agreement to extend the cure period for a Breach if it determines that a longer cure period will not threaten the Developer's ability to complete its project by the Required Project In-Service Date. - As directed in Paragraph 120, the NYISO proposes to clarify the language in Section 31.2.10.1.4(ii) that describe certain limitations on the transfer of a project due to restrictions on a Developer's ability to transfer its rights-of-way to another party.
+As revised, Section 31.2.10.1.4(ii) provides that the transfer is subject to "(ii) any requirements or restrictions on the transfer of Developer's rights-of-way under federal or state law, regulationconveyance, or contract (including mortgage trust indentures or debt instruments)" The revised language describes legal limitations on the transfer of property rights that are contained in federal or state law and debt instruments affecting legal title of the transferor. - The NYISO revised Article 8.3 of the Reliability Development Agreement to insert the appropriate cross-reference to the related tariff requirements in Attachment Y. - The NYISO revised Section 31.2.10.1.1 to clarify the timing pursuant to which it will terminate the agreement and file a notice of termination with the Commission. - The NYISO revised Article 5 of the Reliability Development Agreement to clarify that the Developer may not have to certify to NERC as the "Transmission Operator" under all circumstances. - Finally, in Paragraph 47 of the December Order, the Commission read the NYISO's monitoring requirements for regulated solutions in Section 31.2.13.2 to be limited to monitoring projects before their Trigger Date.
 The first sentence of this section does not contain such a limitation.
 However, to avoid confusion regarding the meaning of this provision, the NYISO proposes to revise Section 31.2.13.2 to make explicit that the NYISO will monitor such regulated solutions until they have been completed and are in-service or have been halted.